 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-Berlin was a place we were visiting between house sits, so we had little responsibilities (beyond our work and clients) and were able to spend most of our time sightseeing.
-We’ve learned that it’s best to plan our schedule and accommodations before arriving to a new place.
-It’s also much easier to have a basic knowledge of how public transportation works and how much it costs.
+As we’ve traveled we’ve learned that it’s best to plan our schedule and accommodations before arriving to a new place, it simply makes things easier and less stressful.
+Since we prefer not renting a car if we can avoid it, it’s also much easier to have a basic knowledge of how public transportation works and how much it costs before we arrive.

-For our stay in Berlin, we decided to take advantage of a point earning promotion with Club Carlson.
+For our stay in Berlin, we decided to take advantage of a point earning promotion with Club Carlson (now Radisson).
 On its own, the promotion was mediocre and not something that most people would deem worthy of going out of their way to do.
-However, since we were going to be paying for lodging one way or another, in our situation it made sense for us to take advantage of the promotion.
+However, since we were going to be paying for lodging one way or another, in our situation it made sense for us to take advantage of the promotion!

-Club Carlson points are generally valued at $0.004 per point.
-This would mean that 50,000 Club Carlson points would be worth approximately $200.
+Since Club Carlson points are generally valued at $0.004 per point, then 50,000 Club Carlson points are worth approximately $200.
 However, this valuation is done based on a middle of the road redemption of hotel points.
 In other words, we’re talking about redeeming for category three or four hotels that cost 28,000-38,000 points a night.

 We value our points a bit higher, because we stick to category one and two hotels (9,000-15,000 points per night).
 On the conservative side, we value 50,000 points at roughly $250 ($0.005 per point).

-To fulfill our eight-night stay, we stayed three nights in Budapest and five nights in Berlin.
+To fulfill our eight-night stay and receive our promotional reward points, we stayed three nights in Budapest (after the conclusion of our house sitting job) and five nights in Berlin.

 The Budapest Park Inn by Radisson, only a quick metro ride into city center, was only $46.58 per night (including taxes).